- April 2, 2019

 - Took a trip to the warehouse but forgot the keys.

 The easy part of fixing the mistakes is to create a checklist, the tough part is to get people to actually use it!
+A checklist removes the need to think about the routine, and frees your brain to think about smarter things!

 The key is how you design the implementation.
 The checklist needs to be as simple and usable as possible.